sooriyaarachchi/pybites.github.io-src/content/codechallenge10_review.md

 		self.guessed_word = [PLACEHOLDER if c in ASCII else c for c in self.secret_word]

 * We could probably save the extra self.num_wrong_guesses variable by just popping states of the HANG_GRAPHICS list (or use the hang_graphics() generator directly).
 It's a real eye opener how you pick up these kind of improvements from reading other's code.
-If you pick up one habit from our challenges let it be to start reading source.
+If you pick up one habit from our challenges let it be to *start reading source*.
 As somebody remarked:

 	> I like seeing the other solutions.
 There are definitely small things that I could have done better/more pythonically.